TheNeoAlchemist/TheNeoAlchemist/README.md

-- 👋 Hi, I’m Dr. Daniel Carroll aka @TheNeoAlchemist
+- 👋 Hi, I’m Dr. Daniel Carroll aka TheNeoAlchemist
 - 👀 I’m interested in developing useful tools for research scientists
 - 🌱 I’m currently developing a Chemist's Toolbox application which will be relased to the general public in the next 12 months
 - 💞️ I’m am also willing to collaborate on open source pojects that could benefit the scientific community